resbaz/spartan-hpc-docs/docs/index.md

 If your computing jobs take too long on your desktop computer, or are simply not possible due to a lack of speed and memory, a HPC system like Spartan can help.

-## Spartan Daily Weather Report (20180511)
+## Spartan Daily Weather Report (20180514)

-* Utilisation of /projects at 82%, and /home is at 74%
+* Utilisation of /projects at 83%, and /home is at 74%
 * Spartan is busy; physical and cloud partitions are close to fully allocated.
-Only 158 jobs in the queue.
+Only 22 jobs in the queue.
-* Many cloud nodes out (65), mainly due to qh2-uom migration
+* Many cloud nodes out (170), mainly due to qh2-uom migration and a CephFS error.
 * GPGPU nodes are back for Spartan admins to do the final testing and benchmarking.
 Users will get access to them in around 2 weeks.

 ## Getting Help